Nutella4Mandela/Processing-Projects/README.md

 ![This](/ProcessingImages/Pumpkin.PNG)

 # Solar System
 This one was another fun project I made.
 I thought of an idea of making different planets orbiting around each other going around, so I made this.
-I use translate o make the orbit seem seamless, making it seem like it was going around the planets.
+I use translate to make the orbit seem seamless, making it seem like it was going around the planets.
 I've also added moons to see if I could've made it go around smaller planets in a closed space.

 ![This](/ProcessingImages/SolarSystem.gif)